Esri/calcite-design-system/CONTRIBUTING.md

 1. Create a new file inside your component directory like `X.stories.js`
 2. Write stories
-3. Run the documentation locally with `npm run docs:preview`
+3. Run the documentation locally with `npm --workspace=packages/calcite-components run docs:preview`

-The `docs:preview` command will build Calcite Components and open your browser to view the storybook docs locally.
+Calcite Component's `docs:preview` command will build and open your browser to view the storybook docs locally.

 Please refer to the [Documentation Conventions](./conventions/Documentation.md) for more information.